awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 ## Shared Cache Considerations

-If you have two or more Hierarchy Keyrings with:
+If you have two or more Hierarchical Keyrings with:

 - Same Partition ID
 - Same Logical Key Store Name of the Key Store for the Hierarchical Keyring